gagsss89/gaga-focus-bear-intern/clean_code.md

 **How did refactoring improve maintainability?**

 After cleaning up the repeated code and putting it into one shared method, it became easier to update.
 Now, if something needs to change, I only fix it once, and everything stays the same and works better.

+---

+## Refactoring Code for Simplicity

+Refactoring means improving the internal structure of code **without changing what it does**.
+It helps make the code cleaner, easier to read, and easier to maintain.

+**Extract Method**

+Move a piece of code into a separate method or function.

+**Rename Variable or Function**

+Use clear and meaningful names.

+Bad examlpe:

+`let x = 20;
+function f(y) { return y * 2; }`

+Good example:

+`let itemPrice = 20;
+function doubleValue(number) { return number * 2; }`

+**Remove Duplicated Code**

+If the same code appears in multiple places, combine it into one shared method.
+It is easier to maintain, change once, fix everywhere.

+**Simplify Conditional Logic**

+Bad example:

+`if (age > 17) {
+  canVote = true;
+} else {
+  canVote = false;
+}`

+Good example:

+`canVote = age > 17`;

+**Extract Common Code into Utilities**

+If multiple files use the same logic (e.g., waits, login), move it into a helper or utils file.

+**Remove Dead or Unused Code**

+Delete old functions or variables that are never used, they just create confusion.

+**Break Large Functions into Smaller Ones**

+Each function should have one purpose.
+This improves testing and readability.

+---

+## Reflection

+**What made the original code complex?**
+In the example “Example of a Long Function (3 Responsibilities)”, the original code was complex because one function was doing several different things — it validated the score, updated the high score, and displayed the result.
+Having all these actions inside one function made it harder to understand and maintain.
+If one part needed a change, the whole function had to be edited.

+**How did refactoring improve it?**
+After refactoring, the code was split into smaller functions — isScoreValid(), updateHighScore(), and displayScore().
+Each function now has a single, clear purpose.
+This made the main function shorter and easier to read.
+The structure became more organized, and changes can now be made in one small place without affecting other parts of the code.